By Tim Lambert

 The name Penzance is derived from the Cornish words Penn Sans meaning holy headland.
 It is believed the name comes from a chapel built upon the western headland.
 It first appeared in writing in 1284.

 In the 14th century Penzance grew from a village into a town (albeit a very small town by today's standards).
 In 1332 it was given a charter (a document granting the inhabitants certain rights).
 They were allowed a weekly market and an annual fair lasting 7 days.
 (In the Middle Ages fairs were like markets but were held only once a year.
 People would come from all over Cornwall to buy and sell at a Penzance fair).

 Medieval Penzance was a small but busy little port.
 In 1404 it was allowed 2 weekly markets and 3 annual fairs.

 In 1512 Henry VIII granted the people of Penzance the right to keep the harbour dues, a sign of the towns growing importance.
-About 1540 a man named John Leland described Penzance: (I have 'modernised' his words to make them easier to read) Penzance about 2 miles from Mousehole, standing fast in the shore of Mounts Bay is the most western market town of all Cornwall and has no haven for boats of ships except a man made pier or quay.'
+About 1540 a man named John Leland described Penzance: (I have 'modernized' his words to make them easier to read) Penzance about 2 miles from Mousehole, standing fast in the shore of Mounts Bay is the most western market town of all Cornwall and has no haven for boats of ships except a man-made pier or quay.'

 Like all Tudor towns Penzance suffered from outbreaks of plague.
 There was an epidemic in 1578.
 A further epidemic occurred in 1647.
 A worse disaster overtook the town in 1595 when it was sacked and burned by the Spanish.
 Penzance took years to recover.